skippyr/flamerial/README.md

 ## ❡ Install

-Most of the available ports are under the `ports` directory.
+Available ports are under the `ports` directory.
 Access it, find one you would like to install, then read the `README.md` inside of it for instructions.

-The remaining ports require exclusive repositories for their contents and instructions, you can visit them for more info.
-Those are:

-- **[flamerial.vim](https://github.com/skippyr/flamerial.vim)**: the port for `vim`/`neovim`.

 ## ❡ Pallete